From birth, humans are naturally attracted to pattern and symmetry.

 Organic Juniper Berry

 An excellent skin tonic that may regulate combination and oily skin conditions and helps rejuvenate chapped, cracked, mature or sensitive skin types.
-We were sure to put it in balanced amounts so that you don’t smell like a hippie.
+We went easy on the patchouli, so don't worry about the hippie stereotypes.

 Whether you’re already battling the signs of skin aging or you’re looking to get ahead of the clock, Kion Serum will invigorate your skin so you can put your most vibrant (and beautiful) face forward!

-You don’t have to shell out hundreds or thousands of dollars on reconstructive surgery to achieve symmetry and beauty.
-Just start leaving your shoes off, breathing through your nose, and eating a more natural, ancestral diet rich in fat-soluble vitamins, and taking care of your skin, and you’ll find yourself with a more symmetrical form, better health, and enhanced natural beauty.
+Here's the gist: You don’t have to shell out hundreds or thousands of dollars on reconstructive surgery or Botox to achieve symmetry and beauty.
+Just start leaving your shoes off, breathing through your nose, eating a more natural, ancestral diet rich in fat-soluble vitamins, and feeding your skin topically.